University and Colleges: Disability Perspective

 The financial aid office at the school you plan to attend is a good place to begin your search for financial aid information.
 An administrator there can tell you about student aid available from your state, the school itself, and other sources.

-Federal Pell Grants are available to undergraduate students only and they do not have to be repaid.
+Federal Pell Grants are available to undergraduates only, and they do not have to be repaid.

 Federal Stafford Loans are based on financial need, are available to both undergraduate and graduate students, vary in maximum value each year of study, and must be repaid.
 The interest rate is variable.
 If you qualify (based on need) for a subsidized Stafford loan, the government will pay the interest on your loan while you are in school, during grace periods, and during any deferment periods.